-School Song
+School Song:

-"On Yoe High"

-(Written by Portia Kruse and Francis Cox)
+"On Yoe High" (written by Portia Kruse and Francis Cox)

-Praise to our school we sing.

-Each his loyal bring:

-Together we the Yoemen stand,

-To spread our praise throughout the land.

-To represent as best we can, in all our competition,

-And our hopes, our pride, our love compound in you,
+Praise to our school we sing, Each his loyal honor bring; Together we the Yoemen stand To spread our praise through all the land.
+To represent as best we can, in all our competition, And our hopes, our pride, our love compound in you, Dear school.

-dear school.

-Fight Song: "Our Boys Will Shine Tonight"

-Our boys will shine tonight,

-Our boys will shine.

-Our boys will shine tonight,

-Our boys will shine.

-Our boys will shine tonight,

-Our boys will shine.

-When the sun goes down

-And the moon comes up

-Our boys will shine.